vearutop/flatjsonl/README.md

 Multiple regular expression could match and replace a key, this can lead to undefined behavior, to avoid it is recommended to use mutually exclusive expressions and match against full key by having `^` and `$` at the edges of exp.

-If multiple keys are replaced into similar key, coalesce function is used for resulting column value.
+If multiple keys are replaced into similar key, coalesce function is used for resulting column value, or if `concatDelimiter` is defined those values would be concatenated.

 ## Examples